 One major issue with the safety of dams is their age and the average age of America's 80,000 dams is 51 years.
-More than 2,000 dams near population centers are in need of repair, according to statistics released in 2009 by the Association of State Dam Safety Officials1.
+More than 2,000 dams near population centers are in need of repair, according to statistics released in 2009 by the Association of State Dam Safety Officials.
 In addition to the continual aging of dams, there have not been significant increases in the number of safety inspectors resulting in haphazard maintenance and inspection.

-The Association of State Dam Safety Officials estimate that \$16 billion will be needed to fix all high-hazard dams, but the total for all state damsafety budgets is less than \$60 million2.
+The Association of State Dam Safety Officials estimate that \$16 billion will be needed to fix all high-hazard dams, but the total for all state damsafety budgets is less than \$60 million.
 The current maintenance budget does not match the scale of America's long-term modifications of its watersheds.
 Worse still, more people are moving into risky areas.
 As the American population grows, dams that once could have failed without major repercussions are now upstream of cities and development.

 The State of Texas has 7,413 dams, all regulated by the Texas Commission on Environmental Quality (TCEQ).
 Of these, 854 are considered "high-hazard," 779 are considered "significant-hazard," and 5,780 are considered "low-hazard."
-According to the American Society of Civil Engineers' "Report Card," the Association of State Dam Safety Officials reports that there are 403 unsafe dams in Texas.3 Although classifications for specific dams in the CVCOG area were not provided by TCEQ, location and volume, elevation, and condition information was factored into the risk ranking.
+According to the American Society of Civil Engineers' "Report Card," the Association of State Dam Safety Officials reports that there are 403 unsafe dams in Texas.
+Although classifications for specific dams in the CVCOG area were not provided by TCEQ, location and volume, elevation, and condition information was factored into the risk ranking.
 Currently, there are 162 dams within the 12 participating counties in the CVCOG Region.
-All dams are listed in Table 10-1 with latitude and longitude information.

-1 Association of State Dam Safety Officials, Journal of Dam Safety
+&lt;sup>1 Association of State Dam Safety Officials, Journal of Dam Safety